Night Rides

 Four Owls

-A couple of months ago, my wife heard an owl while she was walking our dog near the Mississippi River.
-When she got home, she was really excited and planned to return soon hoping she might even get to see it.
-More recently, we walked the dog together and ended up in the same area.
-Just as I was telling her that it would have been my mother’s birthday, she gently touched my shoulder, and suddenly an owl burst out of the trees from the river bluffs, with a crow and a peregrine falcon dive bombing it.
-The three of them flew and wrestled mid-flight directly overhead, and then landed forty feet up a pine tree very close to where we were standing.
-After ten minutes of hassling the owl, the crow and the peregrine falcon gave up, flew out of the tree, picked on each other briefly and disappeared to the north.
-The owl remained silent until my wife started to hoot.
-It responded to her a couple of times.
-They were talking to each other and it felt otherworldly.
+Minneapolis :: A couple of months ago my wife heard an owl while she walked our dog near the Mississippi River.
+When they got home, she was excited and hoped next time she might even see it.
+More recently we walked him together and ended up in the same area.
+Just as I was telling her that it would have been my mother’s birthday, she touched my shoulder and suddenly an owl burst out of the trees from the river bluffs.
+A crow and a falcon dive bombed it and the three of them wrestled mid-flight directly overhead and landed forty feet up a pine tree close to where we were stood.
+After ten minutes hassling the owl, the crow and falcon gave up, flew out of the tree, picked on each other briefly and disappeared north into the river gorge.
+The owl perched silently until my wife began to hoot.

-I looked high into the trees, where the sound ended, and I assumed had landed.
-If I hadn’t heard it coming and scanned for the sound of the noise, I never would have seen it.
-It was hard to tell what kind of bird it was at first because its’ body blended in with the dark trees.
+I stared into the trees where the sound ended.
+If I hadn’t heard it and searched for the location of the noise, I never would have seen it.
+It was hard to tell what kind of bird it was because it blended in with the enormous pine trees.
 I grabbed my phone and zoomed in on it with the camera.
-It was still murky and hard to distinguish, but once I saw its’ head move in that distinct way, I knew it was an owl.
-I stared at it for ten minutes or so and then it flew south and disappeared into the prairie towards the mountains.
+It was still murky and hard to distinguish, but once its’ head rotated in that distinct way, I realized it was an owl.
+We stared at each other for ten minutes before it flew south towards the mountains.

-The next day, I ate lunch with my sister, said goodbye, and left to begin the drive home.
-I’d been looking forward to this leg of the trip because I planned to take Interstate 15 North to the town of Dutton and then east along the hi-line.
+Dutton :: The next day I ate breakfast with my sister, packed my gear, and began the long drive home.
+I looked forward to this leg of the trip because I planned to take Interstate 15 North to Dutton and then east along the hi-line.
 I hadn’t driven this route in decades.
-I’d been looking forward to stopping in Dutton for as long as I can remember because my Dad designed a church there in the 1960’s.
-Up until then, I’d only seen professional photos of it and read some articles about it.
-It had won numerous AIA awards and I’d admired it since I was in grade school.
-The building was a bit radical for this small farm community — located in the middle of the wheat capital of Montana, with a population of just a few hundred people.
-While the design was contemporary and forward looking, it blended in naturally with the vernacular of the agricultural buildings.
+I was anxious to stop in Dutton because my dad’s firm designed a church there in the 1960’s.
+I’d only seen photos of it and read articles about it.
+It had won numerous AIA awards, and I’d admired it since I was in grade school.
+The shape of the building felt a bit radical for this small farm community located in the middle of the wheat country.
+While the design was contemporary and forward looking, it also reflected the vernacular of barns and other agricultural buildings.

-All of these sightings felt really specific, timely and personal, like visitors from the other side during challenging times — messengers breaking through and keeping watch.
-When I googled owl symbolism, the information went a little dark.
-Most of the cultural references focused on death, but I read further and it explained that death means a lot of things besides ‘the end’, it also means transition and change — from one thing to another thing, maybe even from one time and space to another time and space.
-Seeing an owl is always a big deal.
-Usually they just silently appear, or maybe they’ve been perched there forever, motionless, rarely blinking, and then it dawned on me that all of them probably saw me before I was even born.
+All these sightings felt specific and personal, like messengers from the other side during challenging times—breaking through and keeping watch.
+When I googled owl symbolism, the information was a little dark.
+Most of it focused on death, but I read further, and it explained that death means more than ‘the end’, it also means transition and change—from one thing to another thing, maybe even from one time and space to another time and space.
+They’re often invisible but lately I’d seen and heard them arrive.

 © C. Davidson